 If the PhD Thesis Examining Committee is not prepared to reach a decision concerning the thesis at the time of the thesis examination, it is the responsibility of the Chair to determine what additional information is required by the Committee to reach a decision, to arrange to obtain this information for the Committee, and to call another meeting of the Committee as soon as the required information is available.
 It is also the responsibility of the Chair to inform the candidate that the decision is pending.
 Candidates are not normally present at this second meeting of the Committee.

 It is the Chair’s responsibility to inform the candidate immediately of the Committee’s decision.

 The Chair will ensure that all Committee members present at the examination sign the PhD Thesis Acceptance form.
 The Chair will note on the form any Committee members who participated remotely.

-The Chair must report in writing to the Associate Provost, Graduate Studies on the conduct of the examination using the enclosed “Report of the Chair” form.
+The Chair must report in writing to the Associate Vice-President, Graduate Studies and Postdoctoral Affairs on the conduct of the examination using the enclosed “Report of the Chair” form.
 The Chair will ensure that all Examining Committee members know that their name will appear in the thesis and confirm on the "Report of the Chair" form that the Examining Committee members are accurately listed in the thesis.
-If there is need for revisions to the listing of Examining Committee members, these revisions will be confirmed by the supervisor prior to final submission of the thesis to the Graduate Studies Office.
+If there is need for revisions to the listing of Examining Committee members, these revisions will be confirmed by the supervisor prior to final submission of the thesis to Graduate Studies and Postdoctoral Affairs.

 Should there be any questions or concerns about the conduct of the examination, please contact Trevor Clews, ext.
 37170.
-Full PhD Thesis Examination Guidelines can be found on the Graduate Studies Office website.
+Full PhD Thesis Examination Guidelines can be found on Graduate Studies and Postdoctoral Affairs website.